Dee68/milestone_project1/README.md

 # Credits
 ## Content
+- All content was written by the developer.
-- The code to make an accordion was taken from [W3schools Accordion](https://www.w3schools.com/howto/howto_js_accordion.asp)
+- The code to make an accordion was adapted from [W3schools Accordion](https://www.w3schools.com/howto/howto_js_accordion.asp)
 - The code to make the footer was taken from the CI [Love Running](https://dee68.github.io/love-running/) project.
 - All icons on the pages where taken from [FontAwesome](https://fontawesome.com)

 ## Media
 - The logo in the header was made from [Free Logo Maker](https://logo.com/)
 - All images on the web pages are taken from [Pexels](https://www.pexels.com/ru-ru/)

+## Acknowledgments
+  - My mentor for continuos useful feedback.
+  - My collegues here with me for the useful advices.
+  - Code Institute for enabling me to better understand css.